chiru-stefan/algorithms_a.i/README.md

 fringe search is a graph search algorithm that finds the least-cost path from a given initial node to one goal node.

 In essence, fringe search is a middle ground between A* and the iterative deepening A* variant (IDA*).

+### To-do:
+Visualize tool for tree branches (tree traversal) |  real-time tree generator using the states found